eclipse-che/che-operator/.ci/README.md

 - Deploy Eclipse Che nightly

 ###### Triggers
-To relaunch failed github action checks you have to use github ui(`Re-run jobs` button).
-Note the button execute the whole worflow.
+To relaunch failed GitHub action checks you have to use GitHub UI(`Re-run jobs` button).
+Note the button executes the whole workflow.